-Tranferrin, the actual compound to which iron binding occurs, is primarily produced by your pet’s liver.
-So liver disease and things that affect the liver's ability to synthesize transferrin (like portosystemic shunts) can lower its body’s tranferrin level causing a low TIBC value in the process.
+Transferrin, the actual compound to which iron binding occurs, is primarily produced by your pet’s liver.
+So liver disease and things that affect the liver's ability to synthesize transferrin (like portosystemic shunts) can lower its body’s transferrin level causing a low TIBC value in the process.
 When that situation occurs, the pet’s blood albumen levels should be low as well.
 Starvation will have the same effect.

-Chronic kidney disease can also be a source of leakage of tranferrin and albumen into your pet’s urine where it is lost from the body.
+Chronic kidney disease can also be a source of leakage of transferrin and albumen into your pet’s urine where it is lost from the body.

 TIBC was found to be naturally low in normal racing greyhounds.
 It was also found to be low in certain tumors of the bone called osteosarcomas.